SerenaFeng/SerenaFeng.github.io/_posts/2020-03-26-kube-proxy-in-iptables-mode.md

 __KUBE-SERVICES__

-Starting from chain KUBE-SERVICES, all inbound traffics to service echo(matched by destination IP 10.104.16.232 and port 6711), will be processed by two rules:
+From the chains of PREROUTING and OUTPUT we can see, all data packets incoming or outgoing of Pods enters the chain KUBE-SERVICES as the starting point, in this case, all inbound traffics come into service echo(matched by destination IP 10.104.16.232 and port 6711), will be processed by two rules in ordinal:

   1) the source IP of the packet not comes from pod is substituted with node IP when going through chain KUBE-MARK-MASQ

   2) then, the packet flows into chain KUBE-SVC-U52O5CQH2XXNVZ54

 From below we can see, when accessing the service externally(not from pods), the source